 If you are interested in renting staff accommodation, please fill out the online application form.
 Please be aware that due to the limited number of properties, it is not always possible to find a suitable vacancy and we are unable to guarantee that you will be allocated a property.

-For visits shorter than three weeks, we have a portfolio of hotels and serviced apartments where a preferential rate has been negotiated for visitors to the University of Leeds.
+For visits shorter than three weeks, we can provide you with a portfolio of hotels and serviced apartments.
+Please contact us at email@example.com for further details.

 If you prefer to find permanent accommodation within the private sector then take a look at the links below which include all the information you need to get started, including house hunting tips, local and national websites to search and a list of NAEA & ARLA affiliated local estate agents.